sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 This folder contains the OpenSCAD documents that define the MAKE3-Arm and Input Arm

 Use these documents to create the .stl (STL or stereolithography or Standard Triangle Language) files for 3d printing.

-For more information on how this is done see [making STL models from OpenSCAD](#making-stl-models-from-openscad)
+For more information on how to make .stl files see [making STL models from OpenSCAD](#making-stl-models-from-openscad)

 Familiarity with OpenSCAD is required.